irfnhm/irfnhm.github.io/tex.md

 *    Responsible for creating a JavaScript and CSS compression library.

-*    Responsible for writing backend services for the financial software stack using.
+*    Responsible for creating tools for the financial software stack.

 **Project Engineer –  Networking Systems at Wipro, 12/2014 – 3/2017**